tushargol/Discord-Bot/README.md

 ---

-**Enjoy your encrypted, private to-do list management with deadlines and reminders! 🔐📋⏰**
+**Enjoy your encrypted, private to-do list management with deadlines and reminders!**